marklourenco/quizproject/README.md

 - A text editor (such as Visual Studio or Visual Studio Code) for modifying the source code or quiz questions file.
 __________________
 # How to Run the Application
-Clone the repository:
+1. Clone the repository:

 bash
-Copy code

 git clone https://github.com/marklourenco/quizproject.git

-Open the project in Visual Studio or your preferred IDE.
+2. Open the project in Visual Studio or your preferred IDE.

-Build and run the application:
+3. Build and run the application:

   - In Visual Studio, press Ctrl+F5 to start the application without debugging.
   - Alternatively, use the command line: bash
-Copy code

 dotnet run

-Answer the questions in the console prompt.
+4. Answer the questions in the console prompt.
 The program will tell you whether your answers are correct or incorrect and will display your final score at the end.
 __________________
 # Code Structure
 ## Classes and Methods